jdeames/jdeames.github.io/about.md

 I'm JD Eames, a playwright turned novelist.
 So I hope.
 Also, she/her/human in the Southwest.

 That quote attributed to the philosopher <a href="https://www.britannica.com/biography/Pierre-Teilhard-de-Chardin">Pierre Teilhard de Chardin</a> came from an old wise woman who told me many stories of de Chardin.
-She'd knew him in the 1950s.
+She knew him in the 1950s.
+Neither is alive today so I can't confirm it.

 The quote hung on my old WordPress blog—about fountain pens, ink, and notebooks—for some fourteen years.